 What is the Safe Routes to School Program?

 Our vision for Safe Routes to School in Harrisonburg is equitable and sustainable programming that supports, encourages, and ultimately increases safe active transportation among K-12 students.
-Through collaboration between city government departments, school district and school staff, and community organizations, we will work toward safer streets and school campuses, safe pedestrian, bicyclist, and motorist behavior, and a culture that values active transportation.
+Through collaboration with city departments, Harrisonburg City Public Schools, Sentara RMH Community Health, and community organizations, the program works to improve street and campus safety, encourage safe travel behaviors, and foster a culture that supports walking and biking to school.

 Recommended Routes for Biking and Walking to School